seouun/seouun/README.md

 # Hi, I'm Seoyun Kim 👋

-I'm an undergraduate student in Statistics, passionate about applying **causal inference and machine learning** to environmental and public health questions.
+I'm an undergraduate student double-majoring in Statistics and International Trade, passionate about applying **causal inference and machine learning** to environmental and public health questions.
 Currently preparing for graduate study in climate/environmental policy.

 ---